-From the eastern end of the parking area, follow the yellow-blazed West Trapps Connector Trail which leads east, parallel to Route 44/55.
+From the kiosk at the eastern end of the parking area, follow the yellow-blazed West Trapps Connector Trail which leads east, parallel to Route 44/55.
 In about 750 feet, a sign on the left marks the start of the red-blazed Shongum Path.
 Turn left and head downhill on the Shongum Path, the route of an old Lenape Indian trail.
 The trail crosses rock outcrops and descends through a dense hemlock forest.

 Turn left onto Old Minnewaska Trail (also the route of the Shawangunk Ridge Trail) and cross the bridge over the Coxing Kill.
 To the right is Split Rock, where the stream passes through a fascinating crevice in the bedrock.
 Continue ahead along the gravel road, passing ruins of the Enderly home on the right and their barn on the left, and cross paved Clove Road to reach the Coxing parking area.
 Bear left at the parking area towards a kiosk, where three light-blue blazes mark the start of the High Peters Kill Trail.
 You’ll be following the High Peters Kill Trail for the next three miles (this trail is also the route of the Shawangunk Ridge Trail, with its logo markers appearing at junctions and other locations along the way).

-Follow the High Peters Kill Trail as it crosses a wet area on a narrow boardwalk and continues through a hemlock forest.
-After crossing a stream on a wooden bridge, the trail begins a gentle climb, paralleling the stream for a short distance and then bearing right, away from the stream.
+The High Peters Kill Trail follows a woods road, passing the Enderly Burial Ground on the right.
+It then crosses a wet area on a boardwalk and continues through a hemlock forest.
+After crossing a stream on a wooden bridge, the trail begins a gentle climb, paralleling the stream for a short distance.
+It then crosses the stream on rocks and bears right, away from the stream.

 Soon, you’ll come to a junction with the yellow-blazed King’s Lane Trail, which continues straight ahead.
 You should turn left, following the blue-blazed trail, which levels off and follows an old stone wall through a former farm.
-After crossing another stream, the trail bears right and begins a steeper climb.
-Soon after recrossing the stream on rocks, the trail leaves the Mohonk Preserve and enters Minnewaska State Park Preserve.
+Soon, another yellow-blazed trail begins on the right.
+After crossing another stream, the High Peters Kill Trail bears right and begins a steeper climb.
+Soon after recrossing the stream on rocks, the trail leaves the Mohonk Preserve and enters Minnewaska State Park Preserve..

 The climbing now becomes very steep, with the trail routed over stone steps in places.
 For part of the way, the trail follows the Dugway, a 19th century woods road used to transport millstones quarried near here.
 After passing lichen-covered rock outcrops and an interesting “cave” formed by an overhanging rock, the grade moderates.